Agata P. Ranjabar

 - (2015): „Akteurskonstellationen in Ressourcenkonflikten“,mit Nina-Kathrin Wienkoop.
 Tagungsbericht in: Wissenschaft und Frieden 2015(4): 49-50.

-- Organisation der Konferenz “Forced Migration in Transition: Perspectives from Social Science and Law”, ein Event des Sylff Mikrokollegs“Forced Migration” (mit Benedikt Behlert, U K Mong Marma und Robin Ramsahye)
+- Organisation of the conference “Forced Migration in Transition: Perspectives from Social Science and Law”, ein Event des Sylff Mikrokollegs“Forced Migration” (mit Benedikt Behlert, U K Mong Marma und Robin Ramsahye)

-- Organisation des Workshops “The State and Beyond: Actor Constellations in Resource Conflicts” des AK Natur-Ressourcen-Konflikte (mit Nina-Katrin Wienkoop und Dr.Annegret Kuhn)
+- Workshop organisation “The State and Beyond: Actor Constellations in Resource Conflicts” des AK Natur-Ressourcen-Konflikte (mit Nina-Katrin Wienkoop und Dr.Annegret Kuhn)

 Dariia Kapinus ist wissenschaftliche Mitarbeiterin an der Fakultät für Angewandte Sprachen und Interkulturelle Kommunikation der Westsächsischen Hochschule Zwickau.
 Im Rahmen des Projekts „Diko 19/20: Angewandte Forschung im Zukunftsfeld Digitale Kommunikation“ arbeitet sie an der Entwicklung einer Online-Wissensbasis für Critical Incidents.
 Sie schloss ihr Studium an der Kyjiv Taras-Ševčenko-Universität mit dem Titel Magister der Philologie in Deutsch und Englisch ab.
 Ihren deutschen Abschluss bekam sie 2015 im Masterstudiengang ICEUS (Intercultural Communication and European Studies) an der Hochschule Fulda.